Mill Experience Team becomes the first to visually demonstrate the impact of art on human brainwaves, in real-time and in 3D.

 This project was commissioned by Art Fund (the national charity for art) to illustrate the effect art can have on emotion, and in turn, boost museum and gallery visits.
 The Mill's exceptional experience team was the driving force behind making this intention a reality.
 In collaboration with artist Seph Li, we created a system that interprets electric signals coming from the brain and transforms them into three-dimensional visualisations.
 Whilst this has been seen before in a two-dimensional form, we are extremely proud to taking the tech a step further.

-Will MacNeil, Creative Director at The Mill dove into a little more detail about what we see on screen,
+Will MacNeil, Creative Director at The Mill dives into a little more detail about what we see on screen...

 This is a fantastic way to encourage people, young and old, to immerse themselves into art and culture and The Mill is honoured to have been involved and we really hope this inspires more people to head to museums ad galleries and truly experience art.